1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 - NATS: [@nats-io/nack](https://github.com/nats-io/nack)
 - Kafka: [@strimzi/strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)

+## Readiness Gate

+Pod Readiness Gates are **custom conditions that can be added to a pod's readiness check**.
+By default, a pod is considered ready if all its containers are ready.
+However, in complex scenarios, you might need more sophisticated checks.
+Readiness Gates allow you to define these additional checks, which can be based on various criteria such as external dependencies, configuration availability, or custom logic.

 ## Affinity and Taints

+Affinity and tolerations are two key concepts in Kubernetes that help manage the placement of pods on worker nodes.
+They allow for fine-grained control over where pods are scheduled, ensuring optimal resource utilization and application performance.

 :::note
 Node _affinity is a property of Pods_ that attracts them to a set of nodes (either as a preference or a hard requirement).